 What Is A Reverse Merger?

-A reverse merger offers numerous advantages including (1) initial costs are much lower, (2) reduced time for becoming a public company, (3) no significant regulatory review or approval for the transaction, (4) the company can now use its stock as part of its capital acquisition strategy or to finance acquisitions, and (5) capital may be easier to raise as investors now have a clearly defined liquidity (exit) strategy through the public markets.
+A reverse merger offers numerous advantages including (1) initial costs are much lower than an IPO; (2) reduced time for becoming a public company; (3) no significant regulatory review or approval for the transaction: (4) the company can now use its stock as part of its capital acquisition strategy or to finance acquisitions; and, (5) capital may be easier to raise as investors now have a clearly defined liquidity (exit) strategy through the public markets.

-Shares of reverse merger companies may be traded in exchange markets or over-the-counter (OTC).
-If the reverse merger company securities are listed and traded on an exchange, the listed company must meet the exchange’s initial listing standards to be eligible for listing.
-The listed company must also satisfy the exchange’s maintenance or continued listing standards to remain listed and must comply with the exchange’s rules, the federal securities laws and other applicable provisions of the law.
+Shares of reverse merger companies may be traded in exchange markets (ex., NASDAQ) or over-the-counter (OTC).
+If the reverse merger company’s securities are listed and traded on an exchange, the listed company must meet the exchange’s initial listing standards to be eligible for listing.
+The listed company must also satisfy the exchange’s maintenance or continued listing standards to remain listed and must comply with the rules of the exchange, the federal securities laws and other applicable provisions of the law.
 When certain market or company events occur, an exchange may halt trading in the securities of a listed company.
 Also, if a listed company fails to meet the exchange’s continued listing standards, the exchange may initiate proceedings to delist that company’s securities from its marketplace.
 There is no assurance that a security listed on an exchange will remain so and trade on that exchange indefinitely.

 Can You Help With The Financing Of A Reverse Merger?